 Lamberts Downtown Barbecue: An order-off-the-menu spot right by Austin City Hall, Lamberts has an awesome Happy Hour, a killer Sunday brunch, and the best Frito pit around.
 Live music upstairs.
 Recommended orders: Frito pie, brisket, pulled pork

 Mann's Smokehouse: A longtime Austin BBQ joint on the North side of town.
 You can get all the regular meats, plus Frito pie and a long list of comfort side items.
 Recommended orders: pork ribs, pulled pork, and you-pick-em sides.

-Nutter Buster BBQ & Comfort: A trailer way down in South Austin (Manchaca).
+Nutter Buster BBQ & Comfort: A trailer in Sunset Valley, just south of Ben White Blvd.
 You can get comfort foods from brisket to pulled pork to grilled cheeses to sweet waffles.
 Recommended orders: Grilled cheese with brisket & pulled-pork sandwich

 PoK-e-Jo's: With 5 locations in the Austin area, you're not far from the joint whose BBQ is the BBQ you'll find at UT football games.
 Hit up the Brodie Oaks location for their new "straight-cut" brisket.
 Hopefully, the location you visit will have their broccoli-rice-cheese casserole.
 Recommended orders: brisket, turkey, pork ribs, and BCR casserole

 Rudy's "Country Store" & Bar-B-Q: With a diverse menu, a staff that takes it time serving samples to "rookies' to help them with their orders, and the option of ordering as much or as little of any meat you want, Rudy's is a great way to ease into Texas BBQ.
 Recommended order: extra-moist brisket, turkey, & creamed corn (unless you don't like creamed corn that is so rich & sweet that it's suitable for dessert)